raaj747/LibraryManagementSystem/SpringApiTesting/README.md

 This is a learning/demo project.
 Change the demo passwords and JWT secret before using it for a real deployment.

-## Fixed-project notes

-- The duplicate `/api/librarian/issues` mapping is removed.
-The extra summary endpoint is `GET /api/librarian/issues-summary`.
-- Invalid login credentials return HTTP 401.
-- Password fields are required and must contain at least 6 characters.
-- JWT parsing failures are handled safely by the authentication filter.

 ## Swagger

 After starting the application, open: